Toddler Clinginess: Why It Happens and How To Help - Baby Chick

 Excessive childhood shyness and clinginess can foreshadow adjustment problems later in life.1 Treatments are available to help with separation anxiety disorder, so if you suspect your child is abnormally clingy, do not hesitate to seek help.

 More likely than not, your toddler’s clinginess is just a difficult phase that will pass.
 If you are concerned that this behavior is extreme, abnormal, or has gone on for too long, trust your instincts.
-After all, parents know their children best and may be able to identify and recognize shyness and anxiety in their children more quickly.
+After all, parents know their children best and may be able to recognize shyness and anxiety in them more quickly.
 Reach out to your pediatrician for guidance, reassurance, or potential evaluation.

 Share